mounikaperi/java-spring-projects/README.md

             - can access instance members of enclosing class?
 YES if delcared in an instance method
             - - can access local variables of enclosing method?
 YES if final or effectively final

+Understanding Polyorphism:

+      - Polymorphism is the property of an object to take on many different forms.
+To put this more precisely, a Java object may be accessed using:
+            - A reference with the same type as the object
+            - A reference that is a superclass of the object
+            - A reference that defines an interface the object implements or inherits.
+      - Furthermore, a cast is not required if te object is being reassigned to a supertype or interface of the object. public class Primate {
+                  public boolean hasHair() { return true; }
+            }
+            public interface HasTail {
+                  public abstract boolean isTailStriped();
+            }
+            public class Lemur extends Primate implements HasTail {
+                  public boolean isTailStriped() { return false; }
+                  public int age = 10;
+                  public static void main(String[] args) {
+                        Lemur lemur = new Lemur();
+                        System.out.println(lemur.age);
+                        HasTail hasTail = lemur;
+                        System.out.println(hasTail.isTailStriped());
+                        Primate primate = lemur;
+                        System.out.println(primate.hasHair());
+                  }
+            }
+      - The most important thing to note about this example is that only one object Lemur, is created.
+      - Polymorphism enables an instance of Lemur to be reassigned or passed to a method using one of its supertypes, such as Primate or HasTail.
+      - Once the object has been assigned to a new reference type, only the methods and variables available to that reference type are callble on the object without an explicit cast.
+            HasTail hasTail = new Lemur();
+            System.out.println(hasTail.age); // Does not compile
+            Primate primate = new Lemur();
+            System.out.println(primate.isTailStriped()); // Does not compile
+      - In this example, the reference hasTail has direct access only to methods defined with the HasTail interface, therefore, it doesn't know the variable age is part of the object.
+Likewise, the reference priate has access onlyto methods defined in the Primate class, and it doesnt have direct access to the isTailStriped() method.

+Object vs Reference:

+      - In Java, all objects are accessed by reference, so as developer you never have direct access to the object itself.
+      - You should consider the object as the entity that exists in memory, allocated by the Java Runtime Environment.
+      - Regardless of the type of the reference you have for the object in memory, the object itself doesn't change.
+      - Since all objects inherit java.lang.Object they can all be reassigned to java.lang.Object Lemur lemur = new Lemur();
+            Object lemurAsObject = lemur;
+      - Even though the lemur object has been assigned to a reference with a different type, the object itself has not changed and still exists as a Lemur object in memory.
+      - What has changed, then, is our ability to access methods within the Lemur class with the lemurAsObject reference.
+      - Without an explicit cast back to Lemur, we no longer have access to the Lemur properties of the object.
+      - We can summarize this principle with the following two rules:
+            - The type of the object determines which properties exist within the object in memory.
+            - The type of the reference to the object determines which methods and variables are accessible to the Java program.
+      - It therefore follows tat successfully changing the reference of an object to a new reference type may give you access to new properties of the object; but remember those properties existed before the reference change occurred.

+Using Interface References:

+      - When working with a group of objects that implement a common interface, it is considered a good coding practice to use an interface as the reference type. public void sortAndPrioritizeAnimals(List<String> animals) {
+                  Collections.sort(animals);
+                  for(String a: animals) System.out.println(a);
+            }
+      - This method sorts and prints animals in alphabetic order.
+At no point in this class inserted in wat the actual underlying object for animals is.
+      - It might be an ArrayList or another type.
+The code works on any of these types because we used the interface reference type rather than a class type.

+Casting Objects:

+      -